University of Arkansas: Razorback Marching Band

 The Razorback Marching Band, one of the oldest collegiate bands in the United States, was formed in 1874 as the Cadet Corps Band as part of the military art department.
 The band participated in all the formalities of the Military Art Department, as well as playing for football games, pageants, and commencement exercises.
 In 1947, following a steady post World War II growth, the Cadet Corp Band was divided into the three current bands, a football band, a concert band, and an R.O.T.C. band.
 In 1956, the band adopted the name "Marching Razorbacks."
 In 2006, the Razorback Marching Band was awarded the highest honor bestowed upon a collegiate marching band, the Sudler Trophy.
 The band has also performed at the 2011 Allstate Sugar Bowl, the 2012 AT&T Cotton Bowl Classic, many other bowl games and even at Dallas Cowboys football games.
 As of 2020, the 350-member Razorback Marching Band, along with the Hogwild Pep Band and four concert bands, make up over two percent of the university's undergraduate population.

 Schola Cantorum

 The University of Arkansas Schola Cantorum was created in 1957 by founding director Richard Brothers.
 Since then, Schola Cantorum has proudly represented the University of Arkansas across the country and on various international concert tours.
 In 1962, Schola Cantorum was the first choir to win The Guido d'Arezzo Award—at the prestigious International Polyphonic Competition in Arezzo, Italy.
 In honor of its achievement, Schola Cantorum soon after appeared on NBC TV's "Today Show" and performed for U.S. President John F. Kennedy in the White House Rose Garden.
 At every graduation ceremony, Schola Cantorum sings the National Anthem, the alma mater, and an invocation.
-As of 2012, the choir is under the direction of Stephen Caldwell.
 The choir participates at national and global events, as well as a number of events on campus.